Night of the Ghouls: Plot

 Bradford drives to the house and enters through an open door, to be confronted by Dr. Acula, who is dressed in a turban and cryptically mentions that there are many already in the house, both living and dead.
 Bradford convinces Acula that he is just another prospective client, so his entrance is accepted.
 One of "the many" in the house is a remnant of its past, Lobo.
-A character from Bride, Lobo is depicted as disfigured from the flames which once destroyed this house.
-Outside the house, Kelton arrives late and has brief encounters with both the Black and the White Ghost.
+A character from Bride of the Monster, Lobo is depicted as disfigured from the flames which once destroyed this house.
+Outside the house, Kelton arrives late and has brief encounters with both the Black Ghost and the White Ghost.
 Meanwhile, at a séance, Acula and his clients share the table with human skeletons.
 Dr. Acula turns out to be a fake psychic by the name of "Karl", as Bradford suspected earlier, and reveals that the White Ghost is an actress named Sheila.
 Her role is to scare away intruders.
-She is concerned by the presence of the Black Ghost which is not part of their hoax, though the cynical Acula dismisses her fears.
-He doesn't believe in the supernatural.
+She is concerned by the presence of the Black Ghost which is not part of their hoax, though the cynical Acula dismisses her fears — he does not believe in the supernatural.

 Both Bradford and Kelton have strange and sometimes violent confrontations within the house, and are eventually joined by reinforcements.
 As their accomplices fall to the police, Karl and Sheila attempt to escape through a mortuary room.
 There they are confronted by a group of undead men.
-Among them is Criswell, who is the only one than can speak, explaining to Karl that the supposedly "fake" psychic does have genuine powers and his necromantic efforts actually work.
+Among them is Criswell, who is the only one that can speak, who explains to Karl that the supposedly "fake" psychic does have genuine powers and his necromantic efforts actually work.
 These dead men were restored to life, if only for a few hours, but they intend to take Karl with them in their return to the grave.
 As Karl dies, Sheila escapes the house to meet her own fate.
 The Black Ghost, genuinely undead, takes control of the impostor and tells her that it is time to join "the others" at the grave.
 As the police try to understand what happened to the deceased Karl, we see an undead Sheila, now truly a White Ghost.